md-mudassir7/JobApp/README.md

-JoJob searching web application built using Python's FASTApi framework
+Job searching web application built using Python's FASTApi framework

 How to use the code